-- 1. ensure new developments and improvements, or economic or technical development in the production or distribution of goods and in the provision of services; - 2. ensure consumers must also benefit from them; - 3. not eliminate competition in a significant part of the relevant market; and - 4. not limit competition by more than what is required for achieving the goals set out in (1) and (2).
+ensure new developments and improvements, or economic or technical development in the production or distribution of goods and in the provision of services;

+- 2. ensure consumers must also benefit from them; - 3. not eliminate competition in a significant part of the relevant market; and - 4. not limit competition by more than what is required for achieving the goals set out in (1) and (2).

 If there is uncertainty on which of the exemptions could be granted, it is highly recommended to approach the TCA to avoid any risk of being fined.
-The TCA published in November 2021 its Communiqué No. 2021/4 on the Amendments on the Block Exemption Communiqué (No. 2002/2) for Vertical Agreements which narrowed the vertical block exemption's scope.
-The vertical block exemption regime exempts certain vertical agreements from the scope of article 4 of the Competition Law depending on (1) the lack of hardcore restrictions and (2) the supplier's or buyer's market share.
+The TCA published in November 2021 Communiqué No. 2021/4 on the Amendments on the Block Exemption Communiqué (No. 2002/2) for Vertical Agreements, which narrowed the vertical block exemption's scope.
+The vertical block exemption regime exempts certain vertical agreements from the scope of article 4 of the Competition Law depending on:

+- the lack of hardcore restrictions; and - the supplier's or buyer's market share.

 The previous version of vertical block exemption would apply on the condition that the market share held by the supplier does not exceed 40 per cent of the relevant market on which it sells the goods or services.
 The limit of 40 per cent was lowered to 30 per cent.
 Besides that, for vertical agreements that provide for exclusive supply obligations, the exemption will apply as the market share held by the buyer does not exceed 30 per cent of the relevant market on which it purchases the contract goods or services.
 Since this amendment will deprive undertakings that have a market share between 30 per cent and 40 per cent in the relevant market from the security provided by the previous legislation, the TCA will grant these undertakings a transition period of six months.

-There is no obligatory prior notification mechanism regarding vertical agreements in Turkey.
+There is no obligatory prior notification mechanism regarding vertical agreements in Türkiye.

-In its decision in 2017, the TCA fined Booking.com approximately 2.5 million lira for violating the Competition Law for its 'best price guarantee' and wide most-favoured-nation (MFN) practices.
+In its decision in 2017, the TCA fined Booking.com approximately 2.5 million Turkish liras for violating the Competition Law for its 'best price guarantee' and wide most-favoured-nation (MFN) practices.
 It was found that agreements (particularly MFN clauses) concluded between Booking.com and accommodation facilities were outside the scope of the Block Exemption Communiqué on Vertical Agreements, owing to the market share threshold.
 An individual exemption could not be granted either as the practices did not meet the exemption conditions set out by article 5 of the Competition Law.
 A recent decision in 2022, which provided an exemption to a vertical restriction, concerned Altıparmak's, a honey products supplier, exclusive patent licence agreement with Easysnap.
 The agreement was found to exclude competitors from the market and thus constituted a breach of article 4 of the Competition Law.
-While a block exemption was found inapplicable since the thresholds stipulated under the Block Exemption Communiqué on Vertical Agreements was not satisfied, an individual exemption with respect to article 5 of the Competition Law was granted.
+While a block exemption was found inapplicable since the thresholds stipulated under the Block Exemption Communiqué on Vertical Agreements were not satisfied, an individual exemption with respect to article 5 of the Competition Law was granted.
+In its decision rendered upon the negative clearance or individual exemption application made by Türkiye Finans Katılım Bankası regarding a bancassurance agreement establishing an agency relation, the TCA evaluated that the non-competition obligations stipulated within the scope of the agency relations between insurance companies, having relatively high market shares in the participation-based life assurance market, and banks, in their agency relationships with each other, may lead to a partial market foreclosure effect.